... iSTOP :: Education :: PROTOCOLS:

 For all sterilizers:

-3 Parameters must be completed:
+4 Parameters must be completed:

-• Biologic Monitoring – spore-laden strips or vials must be used with each load.
-Recommended test is Geobacillus
+- Biologic Monitoring – spore-laden strips or vials must be used with each load.
+Recommended test is Geobacillus Stearothermophilus for steam sterilizers.
+ISTOP uses EZ test biological indicators once a week and incubates it for 48 hrs.

-Staff must document the daily operation of the sterilizer.
+Staff MUST document the daily operation of the sterilizer.

 All autoclaves should be serviced and calibrated every six months.
 Refer to your autoclave manual.